iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 to create and verify digital signatures.
 Public keys and signatures are public while private keys remain secret.

-The [IOTA Signing Scheme](https://github.com/iotaledger/iri/blob/dev/src/main/java/com/iota/iri/crypto/ISS.java) as implemented in IRI and most libraries can be cumbersome and different from what we could expect from an asymmetric cryptography API.
-We then propose to replace the existing methods with a more traditional set of traits enforcing a shared and expected behaviour.
+The [IOTA Signing Scheme](https://github.com/iotaledger/iri/blob/dev/src/main/java/com/iota/iri/crypto/ISS.java) as implemented in IRI and most libraries can be cumbersome and different from what one could expect from an asymmetric cryptography API.
+This RFC then propose to replace the existing methods with a more traditional set of traits enforcing a shared and expected behaviour.

 ## Traits

-We propose the traits `PrivateKeyGenerator`, `PrivateKey`, `PublicKey`, `Signature` and `RecoverableSignature` together enforcing the following features: private key generation, public key generation, signing, signature verification and public key recovery.
+This RFC proposes the traits `PrivateKeyGenerator`, `PrivateKey`, `PublicKey`, `Signature` and `RecoverableSignature` together enforcing the following features: private key generation, public key generation, signing, signature verification and public key recovery.

 Associated types are being used to bind implementations of these traits together within a signing scheme.
 For example, a `PrivateKey` implementation of a signing scheme shouldn't be used with a `PublicKey` implementation of another